amessbee/timer/README.md

 ```sh
 npm install
 ```
 3. Run the app in the development mode.
 Open http://localhost:3000 to view it in your browser.
+For a demonstration view the output at: https://amessbee.github.io/exam-timer-app/

 ```sh
 npm start